Lithuanian art in Japan

 (article about M. K. Čiurlionis exhibition; "Tėviškės žiburiai", 10 March 1992)

 Stasys Eidrigevičius is one of the most significant Lithuanian artists who is also popular in Japan.
 He cooperated with the Japanese artist Hiroko Mori for a long time.
 In 1993, the small private Hiroko Mori and Stasys Museum was established in Otaru city (Hokkaido).
-After his death in 2017, the museum suspended its activities.
+After Mori's death in 2017, the museum suspended its activities.
 However, in April 2021, the museum was renovated on the initiative of the nephew of H. Mori and reopened to visitors.

 (ticket to exhibition in Shibuya Seibu Gallery, 1991; S. Eidrigevičius personal archive)